yeschan119/yeschan119/README.md

   + I'm Eungchan, from South Korea.
   + I studied Information System and Software Engineering.
   + I have two experiencies for internship.
-    + Build ERP system for Daewoong Pharmacy corporation.
+    + Build an ERP system for Daewoong Pharmacy corporation.
-    + Carry out an AI vision project for TestWorks co.
+    + Carry out AI vision projects(object detection, image segmentation) for TestWorks co.
+  + I'm interested in data mining and data engineering.
-  + Now I work for DBMS company, TmaxData.
+  + I'm currently work for DBMS company, TmaxData.
-    + I design the SQL compiler.
+    + I design the SQL compiler in the DBMS engine.
     + In details, I'm in the transformer/optimizer module.
+### A long-term plan
+  + data scientist.
 ### Tech Stack
 <!--
 **yeschan119/yeschan119** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+-->
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...